threefoldtech/mycelium/mycelium-ui/README.md

 `dx serve`

-This will start a development server and launch the application in your default webbrowser.
+This will start a development server and launch the application in a WebView.

 ## Bundling the application